summmeer/summmeer.github.io/content/project/ProductCate/index.md

 # slides: example
 ---

 Product categorization is to assign a product with a suitable category, which is usually organized in a predefined taxonomy.
-As e-commerce platforms developing different business lines, a special but challenging categorization scenario emerges, where there are multiple domain-specific category taxonomies and each of them evolves dynamically over time.
+As e-commerce platforms develop different business lines, a special but challenging categorization scenario emerges, where there are multiple domain-specific category taxonomies and each of them evolves dynamically over time.

 In order to unify the categorization process and jointly utilize the cross-domain data, we propose a two-stage taxonomy-agnostic framework that relies solely on calculating the semantic relatedness between product titles and category names in the vector space.